 Saintly Glögg.
 Samuel Johnson, author of the first English dictionary, wrote, "Claret is the drink for boys, port for men, but he who aspires to be a hero must drink brandy."
 By that definition, Scandinavian glögg, will make us saintly.

 Hot Southern Comfort Cider.
 This recipe is the perfect cold weather drink, apré?s ski if you will, or apré?s snow blower.

 Wine for Swine, Brew for 'cue, Booze Too.
 The key to selecting the right wine, beer, or cocktail is in the sauce.

-John Mariani's Daiquiri and Other Classic Cocktail Recipes and Bartending Techniques.
+John Mariani's Daiquiri, A Classic Cocktail Recipe.
 Esquire Magazine's famously picky restaurant writer has the recipe for a proper daiquiri on his business card just in case the bartender isn't sure.
-Here's his recipe along with several videos of other classic cocktails and important bartending techniques.
+Here's his recipe.

 ...more to come (to be notified when new recipes and other articles are published, be sure to subscribe to our free, spam free, email newsletter "Smoke Signals").